Remembering Charly Lamm's staggering Schnitzer success

 Schnitzer in 1977 sought to conquer German touring cars, the series then known as DRM, with a dual effort also involving a quirky Toyota Celica Turbo.
 That was rather a disaster, and for 1978 Schnitzer stuck to what it was good at with the BMW; Harald Ertl also swapping the Toyota to drive it.

 The Schnitzer-BMW turbo had been quick but unreliable the previous year.
 Now given undivided attention, it was consistent while most rivals hit problems.
 Among Schnitzer’s direct opposition, the Zakspeed Escort was aging while the new Capri was late and unreliable.
-Ertl tied up the championship, but it was a bittersweet year as Josef Schnitzer died from injuries sustained in a road accident.
+Despite still being a student, Lamm helped mastermind a campaign in which Ertl tied up the championship, but it was a bittersweet year as Josef Schnitzer died from injuries sustained in a road accident.

 1983-1991: Golden years

 From the mid-1980s the Schnitzer legend truly began, as with a succession of BMWs it bagged championships and blue riband race wins routinely – to the point that its record reads like fantasy.
-Three European, one World, and one German touring car championship was bagged with Group A BMWs between 1983 and 1989 and then three Italian Supertourismo crowns on the spin were taken by 1991.
+With Lamm at the helm as team manager, Schnitzer bagged three European, one World, and one German touring car championship title with Group A BMWs between 1983 and 1989, and then three Italian Supertourismo crowns on the spin were taken by 1991.
 The team also took four victories in six years at the famous Spa 24 Hours race, then a jewel-in-the-crown touring car event.

 Its battles in this time with Texaco-liveried Ford Sierra RS 500s have gone into folklore.
 Driver Roberto Ravaglia was particularly successful, as well as two of the Spa 24 Hour races he took also six titles in a row covering World, European and German series before going on to take back-to-back crowns in Italy.